cronkitedata/cronkite-docs/docs/general/sourcing.md

 Listen to any caveats and warnings.
 You may decide that they're not important, but you don't want to be blindsided by them in the end.
 And be sure to ask what they would do if they were you -- often, people who have expertise in data have story or project ideas that they can't get funded or approved, and would be happy for someone else to do them.

+When you search using Google, try to use the advanced commands to more precisely hit your target.
+[This tipsheet](https://docs.google.com/document/d/1ydVaJJeL1EYbWtlfj9TPfBTE5IBADkQfZrQaBZxqXGs/edit?usp=sharing) goes through all of the Google advanced search operators.
+The [Verification Handbook for Investigative Reporting](https://verificationhandbook.com/book2/chapter2.php) has a chapter from Henk Van Ess on advanced searching.
+Some of the sites he mentions no longer exist, but his strategy is sound.

 ### Government agency sites

 Try to guess what government agencies -- state, local and federal -- have an interest in your topic.
 Browse through their websites to find "Publications" or "Data and research", or any searchable database.
 You'll often find downloadable data there.
 Once you learn more, you can also evaluate how hard it will be to scrape the data you want.
+Don't limit yourself to the jurisdications you care about.
+If one city or state has a good dataset, there is a strong chance that your local government will have the same thing.

+Look at federal agency sites to find a least common denominator database -- they are usually compiled from more detailed state or local reports.

 Even if you can't find the database, you might be able to find the name of a datset that is maintained internally in audits, footnotes of reports, or IT initiatives.

 Once you know a good agency to search, use advanced Google searches for filetype:csv or filetype:xlsx, and limit the site to an agency or city site to bring up datasets that they are letting users download.

-[This tipsheet](https://docs.google.com/document/d/1ydVaJJeL1EYbWtlfj9TPfBTE5IBADkQfZrQaBZxqXGs/edit?usp=sharing) goes through all of the Google advanced search operators.
-The [Verification Handbook for Investigative Reporting](https://verificationhandbook.com/book2/chapter2.php) has a chapter from Henk Van Ness on advanced searching.
-Some of the sites he mentions no longer exist, but his strategy is sound.

 ### News reports